maxcountryman/flask-login/docs/index.rst

             flask.flash('Logged in successfully.')

             next = flask.request.args.get('next')
-            # is_safe_url should check if the url is safe for redirects.
+            # is_safe_url should check if the URL is safe for redirects.
             # See http://flask.pocoo.org/snippets/62/ for an example.
             if not is_safe_url(next):
                 return flask.abort(400)